apache/streampipes-installer/k8s/README.md

 ###### Solution
 The easiest way would be to switch to a StorageClass which allows for "ReadWriteMany" if possible.

-If that is not possible assign the Pods of the two Deployments (backend and pipeline-elements-all-jvm) to be always deployed on the same Node.
-For one way to do so see the Kubernetes documentation (https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/)
+If that is not possible, assign the Pods of the two Deployments (backend and pipeline-elements-all-jvm) to be always deployed on the same Node.
+For one way to do so see the Kubernetes documentation (https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/). **Be aware that this will decrease StreamPipes' built-in scalability and potentially its uptime.
+A single Kubernetes node has limited resources and cannot guarantee an uptime of 100%**